DHTMLX/docs-suite/docs/chart/data_loading.md

 - **Calendar heatmap chart**

-A data set for Heatmap chart should include the following properties:
+A data set for the Calendar heatmap chart must include the following properties:

 <table>
     <tbody>